True Sustainability Means Less Production

-Addicted to new
+Addicted to New

-“We’re not going to recycle our way out of this climate crisis,” says pro snowboarder and climate activist Jeremy Jones.
+“We’re not going to recycle our way out of this climate crisis,” said pro snowboarder and climate activist Jeremy Jones.
 He founded Protect Our Winters (POW) in 2007 to mobilize the snowsports community to battle climate change.
 Yet his gear company, Jones Snowboards, is launching its first-ever line of technical snowboarding apparel for Fall ’21.
 It begs the question: Does the world really need more waterproof/breathable jackets?

 Yes, says Jones—if those jackets raise the bar on sustainable, durable construction and reduce the use of polluting materials.
-“I don’t think, whether we’re making snowboards or apparel, that we’re putting more product into the world,” he explains.
+“I don’t think, whether we’re making snowboards or apparel, that we’re putting more product into the world,” he explained.
 After all, snowboarders will buy snowboards, whether Jones makes them or not.
 But if he can make a version that’s less dependent on plastics and pollutants, and lure consumers into buying that instead, Jones believes he can nudge the snowsports marketplace into more environmentally friendly habits.
-“We’ve continued to make cleaner and cleaner products,” he explains.
+“We’ve continued to make cleaner and cleaner products,” he explained.
 “We take that evolution in our environmental impact as seriously as our progression in technical performance.”

 Other companies justify production by measuring each item’s innovation value.
-“We will not bring product to market that is the same as what’s out there,” says Cam Brensinger, founder and CEO of NEMO (which has introduced truly novel designs for tents, hammocks, sleeping bags, and even camp chairs over the past 18 years).
+“We will not bring product to market that is the same as what’s out there,” said Cam Brensinger, founder and CEO of NEMO (which has introduced truly novel designs for tents, hammocks, sleeping bags, and even camp chairs over the past 18 years).

 Andrew Gibbs-Dabney, founder of LIVSN apparel, also believes that only truly differentiating features—such as sustainable construction or technical innovations—justify creating new products.
-“The problem isn’t simply making things that are new,” says Gibbs-Dabney, who manufactures exactly one model of painstakingly designed pants.
+“The problem isn’t simply making things that are new,” said Gibbs-Dabney, who manufactures exactly one model of painstakingly designed pants.
 “It’s making a lot of low-effort products that don’t need to exist.
 Creating anything does harm to the environment, and that’s the biggest, ugliest pill we have to swallow.
 But if you can create something that fills a legitimate need, then that’s the right way to do it.”

 And yet, admits Gibbs-Dabney, humans are obsessed with everything new.
 Nate Porter sees that in his specialty outdoor retail shop, Salida Mountain Sports in Colorado.
 Porter blames manufacturers, retailers, and the media (we confess to being complicit on p.
 37) for fueling the outdoor industry’s habit of producing too much gear.
-“But ultimately, it comes down to the consumer,” he says, explaining that visitors to his shop routinely ask to see the latest and greatest.
-“We’ve trained the consumer to want new, new, new,” he observes.
+“But ultimately, it comes down to the consumer,” he said, explaining that visitors to his shop routinely ask to see the latest and greatest.
+“We’ve trained the consumer to want new, new, new,” he observed.